mrjamesriley/dotfiles/README.markdown

 # Dotfiles

-Only using for Vim at the moment
+Only using for Vim at the moment.
+Add your dotfiles and folders to here, then run ruby.install to create symlinks files from their corresponding home locations.

 ## Installion